Jill Wagner: Personal life

-In April 2017, Wagner married Canadian former minor league (including AHL, CHL) ice hockey player David Lemanowicz, after they had announced their engagement earlier in 2016.
+In April 2017, Wagner married Canadian former minor league (AHL and CHL) ice hockey player and U.S. Army Reserve officer David Lemanowicz, after they had announced their engagement earlier in 2016.
 In April 2020, Wagner gave birth to a daughter.
 A second daughter was born in August 2021.

-In 2023, Wagner noted that she believes in God, though she did not publicly disclose which denomination or religious tradition, if any, she belongs to.
+Wagner lives on a farm in Tennessee with Lemanowicz and their two daughters.
+In 2023, Wagner noted that she believes in God, though she did not publicly disclose a religious tradition.